 Now, if we compare the difference in FCF after adding net borrowings, we can see just how much this fluctuates year-over-year:

-Calculating FCF with net borrowings is the more accurate method of finding FCF, because you're factoring in any money borrowed by the company which may affect the cash available to shareholders.
+Calculating FCF with net borrowings is the more accurate method of the two, as it considers any money borrowed by the company which may affect the cash available to shareholders.
 However, because net borrowings is difficult to predict accurately, I would recommend that most investors stick with the simple FCF approach and ignore net borrowings altogether.
-There are also other ways of calculating FCF, but they more or less lead to the same result.

-After you have your FCF figures, you must forecast how much this will grow in the next 5 or 10 years typically, but this all depends on the company you're valuing and your preference.
+After you have your FCF figures, you must forecast how much this will grow in the next 5 or 10 years, but this forecast growth period all depends on the company you're valuing and your preference.
 In our case, I will go with the standard 5-year forecast period.

-This will give me a percentage, and the closer this is to 100%, the more the FCFE aligns with profitability.
+This will give us a percentage, and the closer this is to 100%, the more FCF aligns with profitability.
 This is also one of the four criteria for deciding on whether a DCF can be used for a company.
-I will then use the figure I think best represents a company's FCF's, relative to net income over the past years, and estimate future cash flows afterwards.
+I will then use the number I think best represents the company's FCF's, relative to net income over the past years, and estimate future cash flows afterwards.

-The percentage you choose to use here depends on your research of the company and how different you think FCFE will be relative to net income over your forecast period.
-If you're not certain on the company's future, you can use the smallest percentage (if it's not an outlier) to be conservative.
-If you decide to use a higher percentage, it would make your estimates more aggressive.
+The percentage you choose to use here depends on your research of the company and how different you think FCF will be relative to net income over your forecast period.
+If you're uncertain on a company's future, you can use the smallest percentage (if it's not an outlier) to be conservative.
+If you decide to use a higher percentage, it would obviously make your estimates more aggressive.

-Based on my research and knowledge on Intel, and because I want to be conservative, I will choose to use 80.44% as the FCFE rate.
+Based on my research and knowledge on Intel, and because I want to be conservative, I will choose to use 70% as the FCF rate.

 For a large company like Intel, there will be many analysts covering the company and giving their estimates.
 One common way of finding revenue estimates is to use Yahoo Finance, search your company, and then go to the "Analysis " tab.
 From there, you can see what analysts estimate for revenue over the next few years, along with the number of analysts as well:

-In the image above pulled from Yahoo Finance, we can see the revenue estimates for 2020 and 2021 are $75.13B and $73.46B respectively, both with a good analyst sample size.
-I will use these figures as Intel's revenue estimates for 2020 and 2021.
+In the image above pulled from Yahoo Finance, we can see the revenue estimates for 2022 and 2023 are $76.12B and $77.86B respectively, both with a good analyst sample size.
+I will therefore use these numbers as Intel's revenue estimates for 2022 and 2023.

 One method to determine this growth rate is to find the revenue growth rate between each year, which is just the percent difference between any two consecutive years: